SillyTavern/SillyTavern-Docs/Usage/Branches.md

 ## How to migrate to a new branch if I use main/dev?

+_**It is recommended to do a fresh install.**_ However, if you wish to use an existing copy of SillyTavern, please follow the instructions below.

 **IMPORTANT!** Before doing anything, make *a complete backup* of your installation.
 You may *lose your data* in the process, so don't ignore this warning.

 ### git installs